How to Get Around Ad Blockers

 It used to be up to the visitor to decide, but not anymore.

-Good, hard-working webmasters like yourself, running legitimate sites with minimal advertisements, are seeing the fruits of their labor hindered by AdBlocking algorithms.
 The growing popularity of Adblock has led to decreased earning opportunities all-around since nearly all the mainstream ad networks have found themselves victim to various AdBlock “filter lists.“

-If you would like to avoid getting blocked by AdBlock, here are some basic guidelines to follow:
+Here are some basic guidelines to follow:

 Whether it’s a .JPG, .GIF, or a Flash based campaign, you can typically host any of these advertisements on your own website.
-Not seeing the banner size you’re looking for?
-Simply drop us a line and we’ll get it done for you!

 In some cases, an entire URL will be filtered and Adblock won’t allow you to click it.